-14.8 Seat fixing and removal:
+14.8 Seat fixing and removal :

-14.8.1) In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat which, if it is secured, must be done so with no more than two bolts.
-If bolts are used they must:

-- be clearly indicated and easily accessible to rescue crews; - be fitted vertically; - be removable with the same tool for all Teams and which is issued to all rescue crews.

-14.8.2) The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a neck support.

-14.8.3) The seat must be removable without the need to cut or remove any of the seat belts.

-14.8.4) Details of the tool referred to above, the belt receptacles and the neck support are available from the FIA Technical Department.
+- 14.8.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat which, if it is secured, must be done so with no more than two bolts.
+If bolts are used they must : - be clearly indicated and easily accessible to rescue crews ; - be fitted vertically; - be removable with the same tool for all Teams and which is issued to all rescue crews. - 14.8.2 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a neck support. - 14.8.3 The seat must be removable without the need to cut or remove any of the seat belts. - 14.8.4 Details of the tool referred to above, the belt receptacles and the neck support may be found in the Appendix to these regulations.

-ARTICLE 15: SAFETY STRUCTURES
+14.9 Head and neck supports :

+No head and neck support worn by the driver may be less 25mm from any structural part of the car when he is seated in his normal driving position.

+ARTICLE 15 : CAR CONSTRUCTION